A 2008 Transportation Bond Project

-This transportation project will include two travel lanes divided by a planted median with left turn lanes, bicycle lanes, curb and gutter and sidewalk on both sides of the road.
-This project will also include a right turn lane at Highway 51 (Pineville-Matthews Road).
-The Rea Road project will also improve the vertical alignment of the road eliminating sight distance problems when turning in and out of the subdivisions.
+This transportation project includes two travel lanes divided by a planted median with left turn lanes, bicycle lanes, curb and gutter and sidewalk on both sides of the road.
+This project also includes a right turn lane at Highway 51 (Pineville-Matthews Road).
+The Rea Road project improves the vertical alignment of the road eliminating sight distance problems when turning in and out of the subdivisions.

 - Ease traffic congestion